This Is Elvis

 This Is Elvis is a 1981 American documentary film about the life of Elvis Presley, written and directed by Andrew Solt and Malcolm Leo.
 It combines archival footage with reenactments, and voice-over narration by pop singer Ral Donner, imitating Presley's speaking voice.
 It was screened out of competition at the 1981 Cannes Film Festival.
 The film grossed $2 million at the box office in the U.S. and Canada, ranking #92 for 1981.

-Content
+Cast and content

 For the reenactment scenes, Presley was portrayed in the film by four actors: